ddbj/www/_ddbj/mss-e.md

 The registered data will be published in a [flat file format](/ddbj/flat-file-e.html) defined by DDBJ.
 Please refer to the figure, [correspondence between annotation files and flat files](/ddbj/file-format-e.html#sample)

+## DFAST for the submission of prokaryote genomes to MSS
+### DFAST（DDBJ Fast Annotation and Submission Tool）
+DFAST
+DFAST is a rapid annotation pipeline service for prokaryote genomes, and outputs the annotation files that can be directly available for the submission to DDBJ.
+We strongly recommend that the submitters should use DFAST for the registration of the prokaryote genomes to assembled/annotation database.

+### Registration procedure for the prokaryote genome
+1. You need D-way account which has been obtained through DFAST in order to register the prokaryote genome and the annotation into DDBJ.
+Registration of [BioProject](https://www.ddbj.nig.ac.jp/bioproject/index-e.html),  [BioSample](https://www.ddbj.nig.ac.jp/biosample/index-e.html) and [locus_tag prefix](https://www.ddbj.nig.ac.jp/ddbj/locus_tag-e.html) when biological feature are descriebed are required in advance.
+1. If you login to DFAST with D-way account, you can manage the [jobs analyzed](https://dfast.ddbj.nig.ac.jp/help_login) in DFAST.
+If you have not obtained the login account, see “How to create the account” to get a new account.

+### How to submit the data obtained via DFAST
+1. Login to DFAST with your account.
+First, upload the fasta file in “job submission page”, and start the job to analyze the genome.
+At this stage, you can obtain a job ID.
+When the job is finished, click “DDBJ submission” tab on the page.
+The annotation and sequence files, which are needed for MSS submission, are created after you fill the form in metadata section.(*1)
+1. On the [job management page](https://dfast.ddbj.nig.ac.jp/help_login), add checkmark to the job number that you would like to submit to DDBJ.
+1. Select "MSS" for the file format type, and click “DOWNLOAD” to download the submission files.
+Please check the meta information carefully.
+If you encounter a warning, check again and correct the metadata that you have filled (*2).
+If you would like to edit the annotation and meta data on a text file, download the files and open them by text editor.
+1. Apply for the submission through "Application form for MSS"(/ddbj/mss-form-e.html).
+According to the process shown in ["The Flow of MSS"](/ddbj/mss-e.html#flow), send the submission files that you have downloaded in DFAST to DDBJ.

+*1 You can use DFAST and obtain the result of genome annotation without logging in.
+In that case, you should remember the job ID.
+When you login to DFAST, you can import the job into your account by the function of job history on the menu bar.

+*2 The function in DFAST for checking the metadata is simple.
+You may be asked to correct the files by DDBJ curators after you submit the data.